 - When your doctor decides the condition has stabilized, you will receive a final prescription for glasses or contacts.

-- It is very important not to press or rub the eye during this procedure.
+- It is important to avoid rubbing the eye.

 Treatment of Posterior Capsular Opacification (Secondary or "After Cataract")

 About 15% of people who have cataract surgery develop a secondary or "after-cataract" called posterior capsular opacification.
-Posterior capsular opacification is a clouding of the lens capsule that was left behind when the original cataract was removed.
-It generally occurs because some cells of the natural lens remain after surgery and can regrow onto the back of the capsule.
+Posterior capsular opacification is a clouding of the lens capsule that was intentionally left behind, (it is used to initially hold the IOL in place) when the original cataract was removed.
+It generally occurs because some cells of the natural lens remain after surgery and can regrow onto the capsule.

 The standard treatment for posterior capsular opacification is a type of laser surgery known as a YAG capsulotomy.
-(Capsulotomy means cutting into the capsule, and YAG is an abbreviation of yttrium aluminum garnet, the laser most often used for this procedure.)
+(Capsulotomy means making an opening in the capsule, and YAG is an abbreviation of yttrium aluminum garnet, the laser most often used for this procedure.)
 This is an outpatient procedure that involves no incision and can help improve vision and reduce glare.

 YAG capsulotomy involves the following:

-- After the procedure, the patient remains in the doctor's office for an hour to make sure that pressure in the eye is not elevated.
+- After the procedure, the patient may remain in the doctor's office for an hour to make sure that pressure in the eye is not elevated.

 - The doctor will usually prescribe anti-inflammatory eyedrops for the person to take at home.